leoignatius/TollFareClassification/README.md

 Toll Fare Classification

-Image Classification Using CNN to Classify Toll Fare for Each Car
+Image Classification Using CNN to Classify Toll Fare for Each Car Class